-Within this monitoring period, the Council validated 218 applications for development within or adjacent to Green Belt.
-Of these, 25 applications were refused for reasons related to Green Belt designation, all for representing inappropriate development within the Green Belt.
+Within this monitoring period, the Council validated 145 applications for development within or adjacent to Green Belt.
+Of these, 20 applications were refused for reasons related to Green Belt designation, all for representing inappropriate development within the Green Belt.

-At the time of the publication of this monitor, none of these applications were allowed on appeal.
+At the time of the publication of this monitor, none of these applications were allowed on appeal, and one has been dismissed.